 1 tbsp of unsalted melted butter

-- Pour the lukewarm into a bowl, add yeast and stir until it dissolves.
+- Pour the lukewarm milk into a bowl, add yeast and stir until it dissolves.
 Add 1/3 of the flour to the yeast mixture and mix well.
 Cover bowl with a kitchen towel and let it rest in a warm place.

 - In the meantime, whisk butter and sugar until creamy.
 Add egg yolks and whisk for an additional minute.